-Barth frequently opts for Micah's short answer (6:8) to the question of the good: "He has showed you, 0 man, what is good; and what does the Lord require of you . . ."
-52 In Barth's own words the answer to the question of the good is: "Good in the Christian sense is that behavior, that action, of man which corresponds to the behavior and action of God in this history [of Jesus Christ] . . . whereby man accepts and not only accepts, but assents to God's self-humiliation on his behalf so that he, man, might live and rejoice . . .
-Good is that behavior and action of God s grace."53
+Barth frequently opts for Micah's short answer (6:8) to the question of the good: "He has showed you, O man, what is good; and what does the Lord require of you . . . " 52 In Barth's own words the answer to the question of the good is: "Good in the Christian sense is that behavior, that action, of man which corresponds to the behavior and action of God in this history [of Jesus Christ] . . . whereby man accepts and not only accepts, but assents to God's self-humiliation on his behalf so that he, man, might live and rejoice Good is that behavior and action of man which corresponds to God's grace."53